iainctduncan/photobot/docs/installation_manual.md

 - Run the installation script:
 `$ sudo python photobot_installer.py`
 ### Installation Script Overview
-- You should be able to answer yes to all of these questions the first time, except for if they arequestions related to gphoto and you using a lorex ip camera, you don't need to test GPhoto.
+- You should be able to answer yes to all of these questions the first time, except for questions about what type of camera(s) you are using
 - If something goes wrong, you can re-run the script.
 Just be mindful that any step you have already completed, you should say no to the second time.

-## Setting up the Lorex Camera
+## Setting up a PTZ Network (Lorex etc) Camera
 - Plug the camera into your network, using either a standard ac/dc power adapter, or a power over ethernet adaptor to provide power.
 - Edit the lorex config file:
 `$ nano /home/pi/photobot/src/photobot_lorex.ini`